 Disc 2 starts exactly where Disc 1 ended, outside the inn in the Cetra ruins.
 Through his connection to Sephiroth, Cloud deduces that Sephiroth left the ruins to the northeast.
 After leaving town, you have to navigate a nasty, over-complicated room and then a room where you climb inside cracks in the wall to find your way to the top of a cliff.
 We complained to one another that the game only allowed you to come at each section from one direction, but otherwise it wasn’t that bad.

 After the Trinity Armour, you enter one of the game’s most frustrating cutscenes, not necessarily because of any content issues (although… yes), but because you’ll probably watch it three times, desperately searching for any details that change between views.
-I’ll spare you the worry: once you’ve seen this scene with Aqua or Ven, you’ve seen the whole scene, and even Terra only misses a few seconds at the end.
+I’ll spare you the worry: once you’ve seen this scene with Aqua or Ven, you’ve seen the whole scene.
+Even Terra only misses a few seconds at the end.

 Once at the Temple of the Ancients (a giant pyramid of sorts), Aeris insists on joining the party.
 I don’t remember specifically why, because I was the one playing and wasn’t taking notes as a consequence, but she must have insisted, because I can’t think of any reason Kyle and I would have allowed that after spending the entire game since Midgar ignoring her and Red XIII, leaving both of them at the minimum possible level.
 Once at the temple gates, Aeris collapsed and seemed to begin talking to the ghosts of her ancestors.
 As Aeris recovered, one of the cloaked figures walked out, muttering about Black Materia, before he dissolved in a flash of light that seemed to raise him into the sky.